The Kut

 The Kut (real name Princess Maha) is a London-based solo artist and multi-instrumentalist who became a double award winner in the UK Songwriting Contest in 2022.
 The Kut has received extensive radio and music press coverage from companies including Kerrang!
-Radio, Wonderland (magazine), Sirius XM, Classic Rock Magazine, Vive Le Rock, New Noise Magazine USA, Planet Rock, BBC Introducing, Kerrang!, Metal Hammer, former title Q Magazine.
-The Kut is known for her distinctive, gritty style and for captivating songs, such as ‘ANIMO’, ‘And 1 More...’, 'Bad Man' and charity Christmas single entitled ‘Waiting for Christmas’.
+Radio, Wonderland, Sirius XM, Classic Rock Magazine, Vive Le Rock, New Noise Magazine, Planet Rock, BBC Introducing, Kerrang!, Metal Hammer, and Q Magazine.
+The Kut is known for her distinctive, gritty style and for captivating songs, such as "ANIMO", "And 1 More...", "Bad Man" and charity Christmas single entitled "Waiting for Christmas".

-Her debut album Valley of Thorns reached No. 7 in the UK Rock Albums Chart and No. 18 in the UK Independent Albums Chart and re-entered with the Digital and Vinyl release week ending 9 Nov 2018.
+Her debut album Valley of Thorns reached No. 7 in the UK Rock Albums Chart and No. 18 in the UK Independent Albums Chart and re-entered with the Digital and Vinyl release week ending 9 November 2018.

-The recent follow up album GRIT was recorded with funding from Arts Council England and featuring The Kut's touring line up.
-The album charted at Number 1 in the UK Rock Albums Chart and at Number 5 in the UK Independent Albums Chart, release week ending 15 July 2022.
+The follow up album GRIT was recorded with funding from Arts Council England and featuring The Kut's touring line up.
+The album charted at No. 1 in the UK Rock Albums Chart and at No. 5 in the UK Independent Albums Chart, release week ending 15 July 2022.

 The Kut's sound is typified by Maha's song arrangements, contrasting smooth and raw vocals, choppy riffs and the dynamic guitar solos that secured her a full endorsement deal with Marshall Amplification.
-Influenced by the 1990s tones of Deftones, L7, Nirvana, The Distillers, Hole, Lunachicks, Incubus, Placebo as well as solo projects like Prince and Nine Inch Nails, The Kut is currently active on the UK and European grunge rock music scene, with live performances delivered by an all female cast of highly accomplished musicians.
+Influenced by the 1990s tones of Deftones, L7, Nirvana, the Distillers, Hole, Lunachicks, Incubus, Placebo as well as solo projects like Prince and Nine Inch Nails, The Kut is currently active on the UK and European grunge rock music scene, with live performances delivered by an all female cast of musicians.
 Usually performing as an all female trio, the live set up consists of Maha on vocals / guitar, bass / vocals and drums.